Apply for PTV authorisation: OD-RH (taxi)

 - a working fare calculation device (meter) that has been installed in accordance with the manufacturer’s instructions;

 - roof light and roof sign that are clearly visible in daylight;

 - external livery;

-The PTV authorisation holder must also declare that they undertake to attach raised lettering upon receipt of the taxi plate.
+During the application process, you must also declare that you undertake to attach raised lettering upon receipt of the taxi plate.

 Visit Passenger transport vehicle equipment and modifications for information about equipment for PTVs.